BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/labs/menu_order.md

 ### Build the method `order`

 - [ ] The `orderPlaced` will be coming in as a String of multiple items.
-Create a function `orderSplit` to hold the result of splitting `orderPlaced` into an Array with each item its own index.
+Create a variable `orderSplit` to hold the result of splitting `orderPlaced` into an Array with each item its own index.
 - [ ] Create a `sum` variable to contain our order sum, starting at `0`.
 - [ ] Set up a `for...let` iteration loop.
 It will need to iterate over every `item` of `orderSplit`.
 - [ ] Within the code block of the `for...let` loop, reassign `sum` to be `sum` plus the cost of the item.